To the Members

-Pursuant to the provisions of Section 134(3)(g) of the Act particulars ofloans guarantees investments and securities given under Section 186 of the Act are given in thenotes to the Financial Statements forming part of this Annual Report.
+Pursuant to provisions of Section 134(3)(g) of the Act particulars ofloans guarantees investments and securities given under Section 186 of the Act aredisclosed in the notes to the financial statements forming part of the Integrated Report.

 Employees Stock Options

 In compliance with Regulation 14(B) of the SEBI (Share Based EmployeeBenefits) Regulations 2014 details of stock options as on March 31 2022 are given inAnnexure 'E? to this Report.